amichirayata/amichirayata.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Senior Engineer at Qualcomm and a researcher interested in Computer Vision, Generative AI, Diffusion Models, and Image Restoration.

-My work focuses on developing robust machine learning methods for visual understanding, image reconstruction, and generative modeling.
-I am particularly interested in image denoising, representation learning, multimodal systems, and efficient deep learning architectures.
+I am a researcher interested in Computer Vision, Generative AI, and Machine Learning.
+My research focuses on developing mathematically grounded learning algorithms for image understanding, restoration, and generation.
+I am particularly interested in self-supervised learning, computational imaging, diffusion models, representation learning, and efficient AI systems.

-I maintain this website to share my research projects, publications, technical notes, and open-source contributions.
+More broadly, I am fascinated by how principles from signal processing, optimization, probability, and statistical learning can be combined with modern deep neural networks to build robust, efficient, and trustworthy AI systems.
+My work spans both fundamental research and large-scale industrial applications, ranging from image restoration and inverse problems to foundation models and machine learning infrastructure.

 Research Interests: